SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

 Then UTF-32 is for you.
 Well, sort of.

-In a lower level program written in C, when we convert an emoji character, for example, back into its Unicode code point
+In a lower level program written in C, when we convert an emoji character, for example, back into its Unicode code point.

-## BOM – Byte Order Mark

-TODO